Terms & Conditions

 b.
 Doors that are improperly hung or do not swing freely.

 c.
-External flush doors which have been painted or stained dark colours, or different colours each face.
+External flush doors which have been painted or stained dark colours (lower than LRV50), or different colours each face.

 Experience has demonstrated that when warp occurs after doors have been delivered to storage or building sites, it is usually due to improper storage or adverse moisture conditions after hanging and not to faulty manufacture.
 The company will accept no responsibility for doors when moisture content of the timber falls below 12% or exceeds 18%.
 The company will not accept responsibility for conditions wholly beyond its control.
 However, the Company should be consulted promptly if excessive warping occurs to provide assistance in overcoming the difficulty.